General

 Who are Culture Shift?

 Culture Shift exists to lead positive change in organisational culture, through building products that empower them to tackle harassment and bullying.
-Its online reporting platform ‘Report + Support’ gives organisations the insight they need to monitor and prevent bullying and harassment, and support anybody who experiences it.
+Its online reporting platform ‘Report + Support’ gives organisations the insight they need to monitor and prevent issues like bullying and harassment, and support anybody who experiences them.
 The software allows users to report any incident safely and anonymously and access further support – enabling organisations to take a proactive and preventative approach to protecting their culture.
 The underlying principles of removing barriers to reporting and providing a survivor-centred approach and support, were originally developed in collaboration with the Equality, Diversity and Inclusion team at the University of Manchester in February 2017.
 Since then, Culture Shift has worked with over 50 universities in the UK and Europe to implement positive change, and has a proven track record of activating change in educational organisations for the better and eliminating the stigma around reporting any form of harassment.

 Who manages the Report and Support system at BCU?